-Cities in 2020 face significant daily challenges as the combined spectre of increasing populations, climate change effects and resource restrictions start to bite.
+Cities in 2020 face significant daily challenges as the combined spectre of increasing populations, climate change effects and resource restrictions starts to bite.
 So, how might cities of the future cope with even more extreme challenges in 40 years?

 From ecological urban design to water-adapted architecture, join an urbanista discussion of the new ideas, smart design and green technology needed for cities and their occupants to thrive well past 2060.
 Will we get there in time or will the divided, science-fiction world of Metropolis come to pass if we fail to innovate and adapt?